 - What happens if I exceed my limit?

 There are two types of caps for service providers: hard data caps and soft data caps.
-Hard data caps are when you are directly fined or your service is shut off for any overages, whereas soft caps are where you are only fined for the amount you go over.
+Hard data caps are when you are directly fined, or your service is shut off for any overages, whereas soft caps are when you are only fined for the amount you go over.
 The soft overages are usually billed based 1GB or 50GB measures.

-Even with soft caps, you should be aware of your internet service provider's overage conditions.
+You should be aware of your internet service provider's overage conditions, even with soft caps.
 What seems like a fair trade from having your service shut off can result in crazy overage fees for customers that did not know their provider's coverage plan.

 Should I Buy or Rent my Modem and Router

 The next hurdle you face is the question of buying or renting your internet hardware.
-For those of us who are less tech savvy, installing a modem or router can cause major stress, which makes renting a highly appealing option.
+For less tech-savvy people, installing a modem or router can cause major stress, making renting a highly appealing option.

-When you rent your modem or router from you ISP, most will send a technician to install it and set it up at no additional cost.
-However, this option loses its appeal when you look at the monthly rental fee, which ranges from $5-$10.
-If you have a two year contract, that adds up a significant amount of money spent on just rental equipment.
+When you rent your modem or router from your ISP, most will send a technician to install it and set it up at no additional cost.
+However, this option loses its appeal when looking at the monthly rental fee, which ranges from $5 to $10.
+If you have a two-year contract, that adds up to a significant amount of money spent on just rental equipment.

-- Do I plan on moving soon? - this is an important question because not all ISPs are able to connect with every modems on the market.
+- Do I plan on moving soon? - this is an important question because not all ISPs are able to connect with every modem on the market.

 Taking a Closer Look at Contracts

-When signing up with a new internet service provider, more often than not you will be able to get the best deal when you sign a contract.
-Contracts are put in place to make sure all parties interests are taken into account.
-When evaluating a contract, there three main parts to consider: regular vs. promotional rates, early terminations fees, and length of contract.
+When signing up with a new internet service provider, more often than not, you will be able to get the best deal when you sign a contract.
+Contracts are put in place to ensure all parties' interests are taken into account.
+When evaluating a contract, there are three main parts to consider: regular vs. promotional rates, early termination fees, and contract length.

 Differences Between Promo and Regular Price

-Most internet service providers offer first time customers a promotional price when they sign a contract.
+Most internet service providers offer first-time customers a promotional price when they sign a contract.
 These prices are often worth it as long you as you know the terms after the promotion ends.
-Make sure your ISP is not going to add additional fees or early terminations after the promotional period.
+Ensure your ISP will not add additional fees or early terminations after the promotional period.

 Length of Contract

-Before you sign a contract of any length, make sure you first understand any fees that are attached to early termination in case you move or decide to switch providers.
+Before you sign a contract of any length, ensure you understand any fees attached to early termination in case you move or decide to switch providers.

 How to handle early termination fees

-No one wants to get hit with early termination fees (ETFs) if they unexpectedly have to move to area when they are not able to transfer their service.
-ETFETF often times can easily cost the same or more than your current contract.
+No one wants to get hit with early termination fees (ETFs) if they unexpectedly have to move to an area where they cannot transfer their service.
+ETFETF oftentimes can easily cost the same or more than your current contract.

 There also might be a case where you want to terminate your contract because you are unhappy with your service.
-Contact the Federal Communications Commission (FCC) and learn your rights as a consumer before moving forward.
-Under the FCC, broadband is considered a utility so it is important to document all issues if you wish to file a complaint.
-Taking these steps might save you from paying exorbitant ETFs and maybe get you money back on your monthly service.
-However, complaints such as a temporality poor connection or bad customer service ground do not warrant federal intervention.
+Contact the Federal Communications Commission (FCC) and learn about your rights as a consumer before moving forward.
+Under the FCC, broadband is considered a utility, so it is important to document all issues if you wish to file a complaint.
+These steps might save you from paying exorbitant ETFs and maybe get your money back on your monthly service.
+However, complaints such as a temporality poor connection or bad customer service grounds do not warrant federal intervention.

-The phrase you can't trust everything you read on the internet, holds especially true when reading bad reviews about customer service.
-More times than not, customer service calls are easily resolved but people will only take the time to review bad ones.
-Reviews are an important piece of information but don't draw conclusions on a service provider solely based on their reviews.
+The phrase you can't trust everything you read on the internet holds especially true when reading bad reviews about customer service.
+More times than not, customer service calls are easily resolved, but people will only take the time to review bad ones.
+Reviews are important information but don't draw conclusions about a service provider solely based on their reviews.

-When look at different plans that providers offer, most give you an option to bundle and save money on your service.
+When looking at different providers' plans, most give you the option to bundle and save money on your service.
 Package options include a combination of home phone, TV, and internet.

-Most providers will let you you have a single service or bundle two or three services together.
-It is important to consider your individual needs as well as fees associated with each type of bundle before making a decision.
+Most providers will let you have a single service or bundle two or three services together.
+It is important to consider your individual needs and fees associated with each bundle type before deciding.
 Make sure you are aware of the below-the-line fees, which means the price you pay is not the advertised price.
 Below-the-line fees are very common in most types of bundles.
-Review your monthly statement and do not be afraid to call about any unexpected charges.
+Review your monthly statement; do not hesitate to call about any unexpected charges.
 Most ISPs will negotiate with you to remove channels that you don't watch and lower your plan price each month.

 What fees do I need to watch out for in my single service plan?

-Single service internet plans usually do not contain any hidden fees and are more affordable.
-Pay attention to the length of your contract because you still may be able to negotiate paying the promo price after your contract is up.
+Single-service internet plans are usually more affordable and do not contain hidden fees.
+Pay attention to the length of your contract because you may still be able to negotiate to pay the promo price after your contract is up.

-What are are other considerations when comparing single service plans to a bundled plan?
+What are other considerations when comparing single service plans to a bundled plan?